cs-fullstack-2020-spring/200414-mongo-crud-lecture-autumn-ragland/README.md

 - Use the `findOne()` mongoose method to find an entry by title at the correct endpoint

 #### Read Multiple Entries
-- Use the `find()` mongoose method to find entries by author at the correct endpoint
+- Use the `find()` mongoose method to display all entries at the correct endpoint

 #### Update an Entry
-- Use the `findOneAndDelete()` mongoose method to find an entry by id at the correct endpoint
+- Use the `findOneAndUpdate()` mongoose method to find an entry by title and update it at the correct endpoint

 #### Delete an Entry
-- Use the `findOneAndUpdate()` mongoose method to find an entry by id at the correct endpoint
+- Use the `findOneAndDelete()` mongoose method to find an entry by title and delete it at the correct endpoint